 This course introduces students to concepts and associated research and analysis tools used to evaluate both clinical and financial performance in the home and community care sector.
 Program evaluation methods used to report and evaluate management process and clinical outcomes, such as collective impact assessments, are introduced and applied.
 Financial performance aspects covered include fundamental accounting principles as applied to preparing and interpreting financial reports.
 Clinical and financial reporting elements are integrated in the application of performance-linked funding models and preparations and evaluation of balanced scorecards.
+Prerequisite: MH8001, MH8002, MH8003, MH8006 technologies.
+Students will learn how these tools and applications are used by providers and clients and their families.
+Key policy and organizational issues associated with these technologies, as well as trends and prospects in this rapidly changing field are also covered.
 1 Credit